SERC-Terraform-Labs/TERRAFORM-LAB-Create-Azure-VM/README.md

 terraform apply
 ```

 When the deployment is finished the public IP address should be output again.
-Use ssh to connect to the VM:
+Use ssh to connect to the VM, this time using the key file:

 ```
-ssh azureuser@<output-ip-address>
+ssh azureuser@<output-ip-address> -i azurevm.pem
 ```